 Particles Frequently Asked Questions

-Below is a list of questions that are commonly asked by people who are new to Particles.
+Below is a list of questions that are commonly asked by people who are new to Particles, Parsers and Scroll.
 If you have a question not listed here please ask us on Twitter or by posting a message to the World Wide Scroll Subreddit.

 Overview